The Discipline and the Map

 The read-only phases pair up.
 OBSERVE forces the agent to gather context before it can act — no escape into "let me just patch this real quick," because the patch tool isn’t available.
 PLAN extends the same lock through the design step: the plan must commit fully to a written contract before EXECUTE can begin, because the alternative isn’t there. ⓘ

 The other two cuts close the loop on the back half of the cycle.
 VERIFY’s scripts-only fence makes self-verification through "the code looks fine to me" impossible; only what the scripts say counts.
-CONDENSE’s .claude/-only fence keeps project work structurally outside consolidation, so the agent can’t sneak a feature in under the cover of brain-tending. ⓘ
+CONDENSE’s memory-layer fence keeps project deliverable work structurally outside consolidation, so the agent can’t sneak a feature in under the cover of brain-tending. ⓘ

 Enforcement is layered.
 A global guard, registered by the orchestrator plugin, fires on every productive tool call (file edits, reads, shell, web fetches).
 While the focused job is idle, the gate blocks essentially everything — reads, writes, web fetches, general shell — and unlocks only a small allowlist: the job-management CLI, the phase-advancement CLI, the always-on infrastructure scripts that need to keep running, and memory-file edits.
 Once a phase activates, the global gate exits silently and the per-phase guard for that phase takes over. ⓘ